Chaitanya-Keyal/CRUx-Round3-Tasks/README.md

 A news app that aggregates news from multiple sources and displays them in a single feed.

 ### Usage:
+- Python 3.9+ is required to run the tasks.
+(3.11 is recommended)
 - Each task is in a separate directory.
 - `cd` into the directory containing the task you want to run.
 - Install the required packages using `pip install -r requirements.txt`